 1970 - 1972 Dean Jr. College, Associate in Science.
 Visual Arts program.

 As a child Deborah Bohnert lived with her American parents for many years in Japan.
 She was raised there also by Yoshiko, a kind Japanese woman who impressed upon her the culture of Japan and the importance of being mindful of the environment.
 When her family moved back to America, they lived in many different places like Pennsylvania, New Jersey, and Georgia.
-Now she lives on the coast of New England with her husband and two cats.
+She lived on the coast of New England with her husband and two cats for many years.

 She graduated from Boston University in the Fine Arts Painting Program in 1972 and began extensive training in Gillean Therapy at the Cambridge Psychotherapy Institute.
-She combined these experiences to bring art therapy to jails, alternative schools, mental institutions, etc. Then in 1977 she began a private practice in psychotherapy, which she continues today.
+She combined these experiences to bring art therapy to jails, alternative schools, mental institutions, etc. Then in 1977 she began a private practice in psychotherapy, which she continued throughout her life.